julia-dizhak/javascript-algorithms/README.md

 Find unique symbol in string / runtime O(n), runtime O(1)

-Factorialize a Number, for example, 5! = 1 * 2 * 3 * 4 * 5 = 120 (3 versions: factorial, while loop, for loop)
+Factorialize a Number, for example, 5! = 1 * 2 * 3 * 4 * 5 = 120 (3 versions: factorial, while loop, for loop) / runtime O(n) / test

 Write all possible positive solutions for a^3+b^3 = c^3 + d^3, where a, b, c, d lie between [0, 10^5] / runtime O(n^4), O(n^3), O(n^2)

-Translate a number by alphabetic code to a string, for example, solutions(123) --> 'abc', 'mc', 'ax'
+Translate a number by alphabetic code to a string, for example, solutions(123) --> 'abc', 'mc', 'ax' / test

 ---